Orchestra in Residence

 Regularly working with top class international soloists, it is capable of giving high-quality performances of some of the most demanding large-scale works in the orchestral repertoire.

 The York Barbican is located on Paragon Street, York, YO10 4AH.
+It is run by SMG (Europe) Ltd

 Tickets are available from the Barbican box office - by phone on 0844 854 2757, or via their web site.
 You can collect tickets during box office opening hours which are 10:00am to 2:00pm on weekdays - or from 6:30pm on concert days.
+Please note that SMG charge additional card and transaction fees that are outside our control.

 For any performing organisation, presenting concerts is a challenge, not least because of the expense.
 The committee of the orchestra work hard in a voluntary capacity to keep expenditure to a minimum, however costs can be quite startling.